hapax/hapax.github.io/assets/chandra.md

 F = \frac{G_2 Mm}{R},
 $$

-in other words, we change an inverse square to a simple reciprocal.
 Is there a Chandrasekhar limit?

 ---